 LENR Energy is the common name for clean, environment-friendly heat energy generated by a heating system using LENR technology.
 When the energy is created by LENR plasma technology the term Clean Plasma Energy could also be used.

 LENR (Low Energy Nuclear Reactions) is the established common term for nuclear processes where large amounts of thermal nuclear energy from hydrogen can be released in a controlled way without all the disadvantages from today’s nuclear power reactors.

 At the moment there exists within the scientific community no agreement at all on the physics behind LENR and their large majority seems to ignore LENR completely.
-However, this situation might soon start to change as recently the first public demonstration of a generator producing LENR Energy from plasma have taken place.
+However, this situation might soon start to change as recently the first public demonstration of a generator producing LENR Energy from plasma has taken place.
 In addition, a new article discussing the possible fundamentals of a LENR plasma was published and more articles could be expected later this year.

 Find here more detailed information about the basics and history of LENR science.